One of the most common materials used in the construction of homes is the faithful brick.

-Mix approximately two tablespoons of dish soap with one gallon of lukewarm water within the bucket and then stir it all together until the mixture starts to froth.
+Mix approximately two tablespoons of washing up liquid with one gallon of lukewarm water within the bucket and then stir it all together until the mixture starts to froth.

 Get your new brick (which needs to be roughly the same colour as the bricks you wish to restore) and let it soak in your bucket of soapy water for at least 30 minutes.